dukeofharen/httplaceholder/docs/docs.md

 # Samples

-This page contains links to several example .yml files to try for yourself.
+This paragraph contains links to several example .yml files to try for yourself.
 You can download the corresponding PostMan collection [here](samples/requests.json).

 ## How to run the samples